SaxionSmartCities/netmobiel-platform/doc/configuration.md

-# Configuration
+# Platform Configuration
+The configuration of the backend concerns a number of topics:
+1. The security setup for Keycloak.
+The application server requires a client adapter and a bit of client configuration is needed for each service.
+2. The definition of api keys etc. in the application server.
+3. Configuration of OpenTripPlanner and the periodic update of the map and GTFS data.
+4. The database(s).
+Each service has its own database.
+5. The API Gateway, if included.
+6. Other external services.

 ## Configuration of Keycloak
-Netmobiel uses the [Keycloak Open Source Identity and Access Management Server](https://www.keycloak.org/) as its single sign-on solution/.
+Netmobiel uses the [Keycloak Open Source Identity and Access Management Server](https://www.keycloak.org/) as its single sign-on solution.
 At the time of writing we used version 15.0.
 To use Keycloak for Netmobiel, the global roles need to be configured as well as the clients.

 First install Keycloak, following the procedures in the Keycloak documentation.
-Then create a realm in Keycloak for Netmobiel.
+Then create a realm in Keycloak for Netmobiel, e.g. `netmobiel`.
 The realm is the container for all other configuration steps.
 Configure the realm according the keycloak instructions.

 ### Global roles
 Add the following roles:
-* admin -  A role with unrestricted great power in Netmobiel.
+* admin -  The master of the Netmobiel universe.
 * treasurer - Responsible for the credit management in NetMobiel.
 The treasurer is allowed to run a payment batch to execute withdrawal requests.
 * delegate - Users with this role may act on behalf of other users in Netmobiel (for informal care, the caregiver).

 The roles can only be assigned from the Keycloak console.

 ### Client applications
-Each back-end service with a REST Api has a client application defined in Keycloak.
+Each back-end service with a REST API has a client application defined in Keycloak.
 Add the following clients with access type `bearer-only`.
 * banker-service
 * communicator-service
 * geo-service